 Those who clear waste for evacuated or dysfunctional nuclear power plants must take serious prevention measures.
 Specially designed clothes are worn for handling sensitive equipment which has been exposed to radiation.
 The area where they handle these items is called a hot zone, however, close attention must be paid to the amount of time spent within the area.
 Prolonged time spent in hot zones can cause harmful side effects in humans.

 For LATRO, a robot that resembles a spider created by Forth Engineering, physical limitations do not exist.
-Although this kitchen table sized robot can use its artificial intelligent software to make decisions, it still requires remote control.
+Although this kitchen table sized robot can use its artificial intelligent software (Chakraborty and Kar, 2016; Chakraborty and Kar, 2017) to make decisions, it still requires remote control.
 Other intelligent robots have difficulty working in agitated environments.
 Latro demonstrates the control and flexibility to withstand all types of harsh conditions.

 DISSOLVED AIR FLOATATION